 Bacitracin or Neosporin

 Tiger balm patches for sore muscles (he is an athlete)

 Artificial tears drop — Visene (gets the red out) has ingredients not indicated for long-term use and may not be appropriate in some cases.
 Ophthalmologists recommend artificial tears (Genteal, Systane, Blink, Refresh) for dry eyes, but also help for tired eyes as a soothing lubricant.

 Wound wash saline

 Cough and Cold

-I am not a fan of multi ingredient products as they are often combined with other products with same ingredients and can cause problems.
-I did list decongestant, expectorant, antihistamine, and pain relievers separately as the meds taken should only reflect the symptoms they have.
-Many of the combo products contain acetaminophen and are mistakenly taken along with more acetaminophen and can lead to liver toxicity and overdose.
+I am not a fan of multi-ingredient products as they are often combined with other products with the same ingredients and can cause problems.
+I did list separately decongestants, expectorants, antihistamine, and pain relievers, as the meds taken should only reflect their symptoms.
+Many combo products contain acetaminophen and are mistakenly taken along with more acetaminophen, which can lead to liver toxicity and overdose.